Instant coffee: Production

 As with regular coffee, the green coffee bean itself is first roasted to bring out flavour and aroma.
-Rotating cylinders containing the green beans and hot combustion gases are used in most roasting plants.
-When the bean temperature reaches 165 °C the roasting begins.
-It takes about 8–15 minutes to complete roasting.
-After cooling, the beans are then ground finely.
-Grinding reduces the beans to 0.5 to 1.1 mm pieces.
-Until here, the process is in general the same as for other types of coffee.
+Using rotating cylinders ovens, the green beans are heated to 165 °C for between 8 and 15 minutes.
+The beans are then cooled and ground into 0.5 to 1.1 mm pieces.
+The main byproduct of the instant coffee production process is spent coffee grounds; they can be used as biomass, for example to produce heat used in the manufacturing process.
+The mass of spent coffee grounds is about twice that of the soluble coffee produced.